Easy solutions for sparkling Windows & Glass

 An alternative to Vinegar

-Citric acid, an equally effective yet cheaper alternative to vinegar!
+Citric acid, an equally effective and cheaper alternative to vinegar!
 Just mix 1 teaspoon of citric acid powder with 500ml of warm water to achieve the same acidic pH as vinegar.
 You can even prepare this directly in a spray bottle for added convenience!

 Resist the urge to combine citric acid with vinegar - it won't alter the pH and will only result in unnecessary waste.